UMWEDU/umw-admissions-sync/_pages/alumni-ambassador-program.md

 Upcoming college fairs will be posted by the end of July.
 <h4>Interested?</h4>
 [wpv-view name="alumni-ambassador-buttons"]
-<h4>Refer an Eagle</h4>
-Do you know a high school senior or transfer student that would thrive at Mary Washington?
-Share an application fee waiver code to waive the $50 application fee on the Common Application for admission to encourage the student to apply.
 <h4>Questions?</h4>
 Alumni on the West Coast can contact David Harger, Assistant Director of Admissions, at
 <a href="mailto:dharger@umw.edu">dharger@umw.edu</a> and alumni on the East Coast can contact Julie Mohney, Regional Admissions Recruiter, at <a href="mailto:jmohney@umw.edu">jmohney@umw.edu</a>.